York Wednesday Wheelers

 When planning a route these know where cyclists go and use this intelligence to help plan and modify routes for you.
 In all cases routes can be saved in the open, GPX format that can be used with Garmin and other cycling SatNavs.

 Strava (app and website, details here) More fitness and social media oriented than the above two apps.
 Records your ride and compute useful stats such as calories burned (to justify all those cakes :-).
 Follow other Wednesday Wheelers, comment on and give “kudos” on each other’s achievements.
-Can also plan routes, no idea how easy this is to use.
+Can also plan routes, no idea how easy this part is to use.
 Free for most useful stuff.

 Garmin Basecamp (Widows or MacOS application, details here) Adrian Setter says “The free download doesn’t come with much in the way of useful maps.
 You can buy mapping from Garmin but OpenStreetMap work very well both on Basecamp and on my Garmin device.
 Several web sites offer free download of OpenStreetMap maps in the right format but so far I’ve found those from Openfietsmap, which have pretty comprehensive coverage of cycle routes the best for cycling.
 Decent broadband is useful: the Openfietsmap download that includes UK is 10Gb, so decent broadband is useful.
 Basecamp will probably be of most interest to owners of Garmin devices, but those with other brands of GPS set could find it useful for route-planning as routes are saved in the open, GPX format.”

-Garmin Connect (app, details here) I have not found anyone with experience of using this but it seems to be an app that syncs with your Garmin.
-May be of interest to cyclists keen on fitness monitoring and “connecting” on social media.
+Garmin Connect (app, details here) This app syncs planned routes with your Garmin.
+May also be of interest to cyclists keen on fitness monitoring and “connecting” on social media.

 Others?
 If you have a favorite cycling app or website please let us know: email firstname.lastname@example.org